CloudWatch is a collection of services that monitor/observe cloud resources – via metrics, logs, and events – and provide actionable insights.

 - SNS Notification

-- Auto Scaling Actions: Execute an Auto Scaling policy
+- Auto Scaling actions: Execute an Auto Scaling policy

 Metrics

-- A time-ordered set of data points
+- A time-ordered (timestamp) set of data points

 - Exist only in a region where they are created